Your pet wants you to read our newsletter. (Then give them a treat.)

 Some breeds need extra grooming in the summer.

-While you don’t need to shave down your dog to beat the heat, Rona adds that double-coated dogs — breeds like Huskies, Labradors, Newfoundlands, Pomeranians, and Australian Shepherds that have a dense, fuzzy, short undercoat that helps regulate their temperature as well as a thicker, wirier, and longer top coat that helps repel moisture and dirt — benefit from regular grooming during the hot summer months.
+But this doesn’t mean you shouldn’t keep grooming.
+Rona adds that double-coated dogs — breeds like Huskies, Labradors, Newfoundlands, Pomeranians, and Australian Shepherds, who have a dense, fuzzy, short undercoat that helps regulate their temperature as well as a thicker, wirier, and longer top coat that helps repel moisture and dirt — benefit from regular grooming during the hot summer months.

 “If you do have a double-coated dog, I definitely do recommend getting a professional bath monthly during the summer,” she says.
 What happens, Rona explains, is that the dense undercoat of a double-coated dog gets packed in if it’s not brushed out regularly, and then the skin can’t breathe as easily.
 “So that will cool your dog off if you can get the undercoat out,” she says, adding that groomers have fancy force-dryers that blow out all the undercoat in a way that is painless for your dog, and doesn’t require hours and hours of dedicated brushing.
 (It’s also a fairly messy procedure that you might not want to do too often at home: “It looks like it’s snowing in the grooming room,” she says with a laugh.
 “It’s just fluff everywhere.”)